J. Lucas Reddinger

 Research in progress

-“Beliefs and preferences regarding risk and ambiguity: dynamics and methodology”
+“Beliefs and preferences regarding risk and ambiguity”

 Abstract